2785/factory-town-production-line-planner/README.md

 ![GraphQL Playground Demo UI](imgs\graphqlPlaygroundDemo.png)

 Make sure the address bar says `....cloudfunctions.net/apolloServer`.
 You may have to add the `/apolloServer` part yourself.
 The following is a sample query you can make to the server.
+(The project now only has a very limited number of recipes, add more recipes to the [google sheet](https://docs.google.com/spreadsheets/d/1g5lRhYspBwhYlaTPBoqVVNwyvIIkf2bZG6IkMT0YgHg/edit?usp=sharing) if you wish to contribute)

 ```gql
 query {